SpawnCampGames/Resources/101/Singleton.md

     public static GameManager Instance { get; private set; }
     private void Awake()
     {
-        // If there is an instance, and it's not me, delete myself.
+        // If theres already an instance
+        // and it isnt this one

         if(Instance != null && Instance != this)
         {